SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/topic-to-queue-mapping.md

 ## Review: Receiving message from a queue

 The [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial demonstrated how to publish and receive messages from a queue.
-In doing this it used a JCSMPSession, XMLMessageProducer, and Consumer and this sample will do so in the same way.
+In doing this, it used a JCSMPSession, XMLMessageProducer, and Consumer and this sample will do so in the same way.
 This sample will also depend on the endpoint being provisioned by through the API as was done in the previous tutorial.
 For clarity, this code is not repeated in the discussion but is included in the full working sample available in the summary section.

 ## Confirming Message Router Capabilities

 One convenient feature provided by the Java API is the Session capabilities.
-When a JCSMPSession connect to a Solace message router, they exchange a set of capabilities to determine levels of support for various API features.
+When a JCSMPSession connects to a Solace message router, they exchange a set of capabilities to determine levels of support for various API features.
 This enables the Solace APIs to remain compatible with Solace message routers even as they are upgraded to new loads.

 Applications can also make use of these capabilities to programmatically check for required features when connecting.
 The following code is an example of how this is done for the capabilities required by this tutorial.